Jun 5, 2020

 SB 384 changes the current lifelong registry system mandated for all sex offenders to a tier-based system where certain offenders who file a petition and meet specific criteria can be eligible to be removed from the list.
 In other words, if an individual is convicted of a sex crime with a minor, he or she is able to petition to be removed from the sex offender registry after 10 years.
 SB 384 has already passed, and is set to become law on January 1, 2021.

-Instead, under the guise of preventing LGBT young people from having to automatically register as sex offenders for specified sex crimes, SB 145 would deteriorate the rule of law by providing every individual who sexually assaults a minor with an opportunity to potentially evade the sex offender registry — the very registry that now allows predators to petition for removal after 10 years.
+In its proposed form, under the guise of preventing LGBT young people from having to automatically register as sex offenders for specified sex crimes, SB 145 actually deteriorates the rule of law by providing any individual who sexually assaults a minor an opportunity to potentially evade the sex offender registry (the very registry that, as of January 1 under SB 384, will allow predators to petition for removal after 10 years).

 Our law firm in Glendale, CA advocates for victims of sexual assault, injury, employment disputes, and workers compensation concerns.